SalesforceCommerceCloud/b2c-crm-sync/README.md

 :round_pushpin: &nbsp; Please note that the next step should **only be performed if you created a scratchOrg supporting PersonAccounts**.
 This step can be skipped if the [base scratchOrg profile](./config-dx/b2c-base-scratch-def.json) was used.

 10. If you are deploying a personAccount scratchOrg, you'll also need to manually deploy the Salesforce Platform layout and quickAction elements for PersonAccounts.
 The following SFDX command can be used to deploy these elements to your scratchOrg:

-> :warning: &nbsp; As of 04.19.21 -- we've deployed our PersonAccounts implementation.
+> :round_pushpin: &nbsp; As of **04.19.21** -- we've deployed our PersonAccounts implementation.
 Please review the [issues list](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues) for defects and known issues.
-If you encounter a defect related to PersonAccounts, please go ahead and [create an issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new/choose); it helps everyone. &nbsp; :warning:
+If you encounter a defect related to PersonAccounts, please go ahead and [create an issue](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues/new/choose); it helps everyone.

 ```bash
 sfdx force:source:deploy -p "src/sfdc/person-accounts"